r0qs/zxs/README.md

 ## How to build
 This project depends on [Xapian](https://github.com/xapian/xapian) and that you have built it using [Emscripten](https://emscripten.org/) as described [here](https://github.com/xapian/xapian/blob/master/xapian-core/emscripten/README.md).

-In order to build the web assembly binaries you will have to set the `XAPIAN` environment variable to the location of the `xapian_core` folder of your Xapian emscripten build.
+To build the web assembly binaries you will have to set the `XAPIAN` environment variable to the location of the `xapian-core` folder of your Xapian emscripten build.

 See [build-xapian.sh](build-xapian.sh) for more information.
-This script will download and install xapian using emscripten in the root directory of this project.
+The script will download and install xapian using emscripten in the root directory of this project.

 You may then build it using:
 ```